juhasev/sample-ninja-help/financial-reports.md

 ##### REWARDS LIABILITY

-This shows the average rewards liability amongst all subscribed panelists.

-Calculated as **Rewards Awarded - Rewards Redeemed**

-##### RECRUITMENT COST

-This shows the total cost of recruiting ALL panelists regarding reward points.

-Reward costs are calculated by tracking the total from ALL recruitment sources into the Panel.

-**REVENUE**

-This shows ALL projects' total revenue generated (expressed in reward points).

-**REWARDS**

-This shows the total revenue points awarded to all Panelists  (expressed in reward points).

-**REWARDS REDEEMED**

-This shows the total rewards redeemed by all Panelists.

-**REWARDS LIABILITY**

-This shows the total rewards liability amongst all panelists and is a critical financial factor when managing a panel.
+This shows the average rewards liability amongst all subscribed panelists or the total rewards liability amongst all panelists and is a critical financial factor when managing a panel.

 Calculated as **Total Rewards Awarded - Total Rewards Redeemed**.